 Getting pregnant at home

 There’s always the option to do it the (sort of) old-fashioned way.
 Couples living with HIV will want to make sure that they are on medication to fully suppress the virus.
-It’s also essential to have extensive conversations with your doctor to make sure you’re taking all precautions necessary for a healthy pregnancy and birth before trying to get pregnant.
+It’s also essential to have extensive conversations with your doctor to make sure you’re taking all the precautions necessary for a healthy pregnancy and birth before trying to get pregnant.

 In addition to penis-in-vagina sex, serodiscordant couples in which the person with a penis does not have HIV and the person with a vagina does have HIV can consider home insemination.
 This is the “turkey baster” method, where the person with a penis ejaculates into a container and then puts that ejaculate inside the person with a vagina via a syringe or other home insemination tool.
 Doing it this way protects the person with the penis from exposure to the virus.
 Always consult your doctor before trying this method.